VitaliiSvietkov/UCODE-uls/README.md

              total sum for all the file sizes is output on a line before the listing.
 The environment variable BLOCKSIZE overrides the unit size of 512 bytes.

+     -T      When used with the -l (lowercase letter ``ell'') option, display complete time information for the file, including month, day, hour, minute, second, and year.

      -t      Sort by time modified (most recently modified first) before sort- ing the operands by lexicographical order.